nicolasbauw/TRS-80/README.md

 TRuSt-80 is a cross-platform TRS-80 (model 1) emulator, based on my [Z80 emulator](https://github.com/nicolasbauw/ZilogZ80).
 It has a working keyboard, can run Level 1 and Level 2 basic, and load .cas tape images.
 You will need a ROM, and the [AnotherMansTreasureMIB64C2X3Y.ttf](https://www.kreativekorp.com/swdownload/fonts/retro/amtreasure.zip) font.
-If not already installed, you will need sdl2 and sdl2_ttf libraries:
+If not already installed, you will need sdl2 and sdl2_ttf libraries.

-- On Mac, the easiest way to install the libraries is via homebrew.
-- For Windows, libraries are included in the archive.
-- I'm not ready to build a Linux package.

 ![Screenshot](assets/TRuSt-80.png)